LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-Though other families of semi-norms the reader may be familiar with such as
+Though other families of semi-norms, the reader may be familiar with such as